About Me

 Hobbies: Outside of my research I am pasionate about art, chamber music and outdoor sports like sailing or rowing.
 I also enjoy doing Outreach activities and you can usually find me in shopping malls or museums bringing science to the public.

-Mapping the Neuropeptidergic Connectome of C.elegans
+The Neuropeptidergic Connectome of Caenorhabditis elegans

 Outreach